 Understand your requirements before you speak to suppliers: It helps you ensure you get what you need, not what the supplier wants you to have.
 Added features can add significantly to cost, so strip away the unnecessary bits to cut costs.

 Understand how much you print: Do you print a lot of colour?
 Most parishes will print over 90% of their print in mono but colour makes up 50% of the cost.
 If you print in colour would you be better off with a mono printer and outsourcing your colour print locally?

 Change your printing habits: Try to reduce the amount of colour you print.
 Change to duplex printing, print in A3 and cut it in half, always use power save, think about access control and make sure your default settings are always on mono.

 Check the small print!
 Read the photocopier contract before you sign it, as often there can be clauses that can add significant cost over time.

 Check your requirements: Do you meet the legal requirements for your building?
 Think about what you need and the cost – consider fire extinguishers that last for ten years without needing a service and balance the total cost of ownership over conventional fire extinguishers.

 Understand your IT requirements: Check that the hardware you purchase meets these.
-Talk to the representative if necessary - you don’t want to pay over the odds for something that doesn’t meet your needs, or indeed, does more than you need.
+Talk to the computer store or manufacturer representative if necessary - you don’t want to pay over the odds for something that doesn’t meet your needs, or indeed, does more than you need.

-Check your requirements: You can get a free bill analysis from Parish Buying.
-They offer a free bill analysis for your telecoms, whether it’s a phone line, broadband, or a system, they’ll analyse your current costs and show you where you could be saving.
+Check your requirements: Parish Buying offers a free bill analysis for your telecoms, whether it’s a phone line, broadband, or a system, they’ll analyse your current costs and show you where you could save.
 A wide range of products are available as well as very competitive tariffs from the UK’s leading providers.